tjdelgado/whats-in-my-fridge/README.md

 ## Near Vision
 More convenience and function than google sheets.

-## Who is this for?
-(Stakeholder types)
-We think this project is suitable for most everyone with a fridge, including:
-* forgetful people
-* busy people
-* people with lots of stuff in fridge
-* people who cook a lot
-* people who dislike food waste??

 ## Project Management Notes

 ### General Sprint Evidence Document (screenshots etc)